-Learning Outcomes: Upon successful completion of this course, the students will beable to
+Learning Outcomes: Upon successful completion of this course, the students will be able to

-- Describe the chemical class, structure and chemical name of the commonlyused drugs and pharmaceuticals of both organic and inorganic nature - Discuss the pharmacological uses, dosage regimen, stability issues andstorage conditions of all such chemical substances commonly used as drugs - 3.
-Describe the quantitative and qualitative analysis, impurity testing of thechemical substances given in the official monographs - 4.
-Identify the dosage form & the brand names of the drugs and pharmaceuticalspopular in the marketplace
+- 1. Identify the dosage form & the brand names of the drugs and pharmaceuticals popular in the marketplace - 2.
+Recognize the chemical class, structure and chemical name of the commonly used drugs and pharmaceuticals of both organic and inorganic nature - Analyze the pharmacological uses, dosage regimen, stability issues and storage conditions of all such chemical substances commonly used as drugs - 4.
+Apply the quantitative and qualitative analysis, impurity testing of the chemical substances given in the official monographs